 Applicants to this program must be licensed as an RN in one of the 50 states in the United States and have two years of experience working as a registered nurse.
 This does not allow international students who would be on a student visa to be admitted.
 Foreign nationals who are residents in the US and who are licensed registered nurses with experience working as a registered nurse can be admitted to the program.
 A copy of a permanent residence visa (also known as a green card) is required.
 In addition, if prerequisite course work was completed outside the U.S., please review the foreign transcript policy.

 No. It is acceptable to apply while completing the required nursing experience.
-The experience must be completed by the time of enrollment.
+The experience must be completed by orientation in May.
 The program starts at the end of May each year.